FRRouting/frr/doc/user/nhrpd.rst

    Enables Cisco style authentication on NHRP packets.
 This embeds the plaintext password to the outgoing NHRP packets.
-   Maximum length of the is 8 characters.
+   Maximum length of the password is 8 characters.

 .. clicmd:: ip nhrp map A.B.C.D|X:X::X:X A.B.C.D|local